 The MPO completed a Triangle Bikeway Feasibility Study in April 2022.
 The Study elicited high levels of support for this facility from the County and municipalities along the corridor in the MPO area, and from the cycling public.
 In order to prepare the project for future federal funding opportunities, Wake County and the Research Triangle Foundation have partnered to fund the NEPA environmental analysis and 100% design of the recommended facility for the 14 miles between Research Triangle Park/TW Alexander Drive to the NC Museum of Art greenway bridge at 1-440/Wade Avenue.
 The funding partners have requested the MPO manage this regional effort.
 This project is expected to include NCDOT Control of Access Committee approval; extensive public engagement to inform potential connections, materials and design aspects; topographic and boundary survey; 30% design from Trenton Rd to I-440; confirmation of alignment; final design of the bikeway including bridge, boardwalk and tunnel designs; right-of-way acquisition fee negotiation; permitting; construction cost estimates; final environmental/NEPA document (Categorical Exclusion anticipated); and federal funding grant application development.
 Although this work will be funded by RTP and Wake County, the MPO will provide project management services for this effort.
 Due to the extended procurement time for a study of this type, this project will be delivered in FY 25 and FY 26 instead of FY 24 and FY 25 as originally envisioned.
+Modification #1 of this document includes MPO funding for consultant-led General Engineering Services to assist with the contract management of the NEPA/Design project.

 Triangle Bikeway NEPA/Design Budget PL funds STBG funds Match Additional Member

 FY 2025 Wake County 2,589,000 2,589,000

 FY 2026 Wake County 2,589,000 2,589,000

+MPO 257,788 206,230 51,558

-Total FY 25+26 \$5,178,000
+Total FY 25+26 \$5,435,788